-Our reservation staff are available between Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.
+Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 We were greeted at the Darwin Wharf by Captain Gary and met some of the crew as we boarded Coral Discoverer.
 After signing on with Purser Manfred and his assistant Willow we had time to settle into our cabins, get familiar with the layout of the ship and meet some of our fellow passengers.
 Shortly after we gathered on the bridge deck, life jackets in hand, for a safety briefing and an introduction to the crew.
 Manfred introduced the hospitality team and briefed us about the ship.
 Expedition Leader Jamie introduced us to David Bosun, a well-known Torres Strait artist from Badu Island who is travelling with us on this cruise.
 Jamie introduced the expedition team, Assistant Expedition leader Annie and Guest Lecturers Ian and Tom.

 A feature of this cruise will be our visits to Indigenous communities along the Top End and the Torres Strait.
-Few of us had visited an Indigenous community before and there was a sense of anticipation and adventure for us all as we stepped ashore at Nguiu on Bathurst Island.
+Few of us had visited an Indigenous community before and there was a sense of anticipation and adventure as we stepped ashore at Nguiu on Bathurst Island.
 We were met on the beach and the group divided in three for a tour of the community.
 The Tiwi community is famous for its art and textile designs as well as the ‘pukamani’ poles erected for funerals.
 During the afternoon we visited St. Therese’s Church – a Catholic Church decorated with numerous Tiwi designs and still used for masses in the community.
 A Roman Catholic priest called Father Francis Xavier Gsell established a mission here in 1911 and there is a strong mix of Christian and traditional culture.
 Our guide, Trevor was baptised in this church in the baptismal font decorated with the beautiful geometric Tiwi designs.

 We visited the Ngaruwanajirri Art Gallery in an amazingly decorated corrugated iron shed with a curved roof.
 The name Ngaruwanajirri means ‘helping one another’.
-The gallery is a cooperative started in 1994 and artist’s work at the centre, producing paintings, lino block prints, batik silk scarves and ironwood carvings.
+The gallery is a cooperative started in 1994 and local artist’s work at the centre producing paintings, lino block prints, batik silk scarves and ironwood carvings.
 There was a large range of art available for sale and several guests purchased artworks.
-The stop at Nguiu also included a visit to the museum to see more history of this fascinating community.
+The stop at Nguiu also included a visit to the museum to learn more about the more history of this fascinating community.
 We were entertained by our guides, Trevor and Thaddeus with some traditional dancing supported by some of the older Tiwi women.
 A smoking ceremony followed and we were all ‘smoked’ to protect us from spirits as we travel along the Tiwi Island coast.
 What a great way to start the trip!

-After an overnight steam from Nguiu Captain Gary dropped the anchor at Port Essington in Garig Gunak Barlu National Park.
-After an early breakfast we boarded the Xplorer for an excursion to the long abandoned Victoria Settlement.
+After an overnight steam from Nguiu, Captain Gary dropped the anchor at Port Essington in Garig Gunak Barlu National Park.
+After an early breakfast we boarded the Xplorer for an excursion to the long-abandoned Victoria Settlement.
 We were fortunate to have Head Park Ranger, Alan join us for the excursion and he gave us a good background to the area before we went ashore.

-Once we were ashore we split into two groups with one group doing a longer walk through the settlement.
+Once ashore, we split into two groups with one group doing a longer walk through the settlement.
 We walked through a shady area of monsoon vine forest eventually coming across the remains of several old buildings that were part of the Victoria Settlement, a community established by the British in 1838.
 The settlement was just one of a number of attempts by Britain to develop communities along the northern coastline.
 All ultimately failed but Victoria Settlement lasted for 11 years.
-We wandered round the ruins trying to imagine what life must have been like for the settlers, people used to British weather, flora and customs.
+We wandered around the ruins trying to imagine what life must have been like for the settlers; people used to British weather, flora and customs.
 The surrounding country ultimately proved too harsh and the settlement was abandoned.
 All that is left are the stone remnants of various buildings, including the munitions magazine, chimneys of the married quarters, and ruins of the hospital, bakery and quartermaster’s store.
 The cemetery holds the remains of the many settlers who were destined never to leave.

-The walk in the afternoon had been very hot and for many of the guests it was the first real experience of what this part of Australia can be like at this time of year.
+The walk in the afternoon had been very hot, and for many of the guests it was the first real experience of what this part of Australia can be like at this time of year.
 The chance to return to Coral Discoverer, air conditioning and afternoon tea was welcomed.
 David Bosun, our resident artist had been running art classes through the day and he continued these with a group of eager participants until later in the afternoon.